murrayk

 My approach to teaching is inspired by a variety of thinkers and ideas, such as these words by Manulani Aluli Meyer: "An epistemology of spirit encourages us all to be of service, to not get drawn into the ego nurtured in academia, and to keep diving into the wellspring of our own awe.
 In that way our research is bound in meaning and inspired by service to others or to our natural environment."
 And I love this too: "Perhaps if we were kinder to our students when they were at university, were kinder and clearer in what we wrote and taught, more of them would use what they have learnt for good, rather than seeing their degrees as stepping-stones to their allotted place in the social hierarchy." - Danny Dorling.
 And Fred Moten inspires - speaking about their work with Stefano Harney in an interview with Stephen Shukaitis in their book Undercommons : "...study is what you do with other people.
 It’s talking and walking around with other people, working, dancing, suffering, some irreducible convergence of all three, held under the name of speculative practice.
 The notion of a rehearsal—being in a kind of workshop, playing in a band, in a jam session, or old men sitting on a porch, or people working together in a factory—there are these various modes of activity.
 The point of calling it 'study' is to mark that the incessant and irreversible intellectuality of these activities is already present."

-Focusing on Canada in comparative perspective, my work evaluates and theorizes changing norms and forms of modernity and the political and governmental implications of these transformations, both as they pertain to cities, as well as to the governance of families and children, including with respect to the residential school system.
-One of the central foci of my research is to render visible and subvert hierarchical power relations produced through intersecting governmental processes of classifying and acting upon certain populations and places as problematic.
-In recent years, I have begun to evaluate these dynamics through the lens of the colonial present.
+My work documents, evaluates, and theorizes changing governmental norms and forms with a prominent focus on local governance spaces and the regulation of families and children, including with respect to the residential school system.
+One of the central foci of my research is to render visible how hierarchical power relations are produced through intersecting governmental processes of classifying and acting upon certain populations and places.
+In recent years, the colonial present has become more prominent in my research in tandem with

 I am presently working on three separate lines of inquiry.
 The first is a transnational study of post-industrial urban governance in Boston, Dublin and Vancouver.
 The second is an examination of politics and epigenetics in relation to the category of "vulnerable populations" in the colonial present, including with respect to questions of territorial jurisdiction.
 The third concerns teaching and learning in political science, including a focus on experiential education and decolonizing pedagogies and practices.
 Selected publications addressing major themes in my work can be found in BC Studies, Canadian Historical Review, Urban Geography, Canadian Journal of Political Science, and the Canadian Journal of Sociology.